mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 09 December 2025

-- The average temperature today is 14.41˚C,
+- The average temperature today is 14.31˚C,
-- With highs of 14.99˚C and lows of 13.72˚C,
+- With highs of 14.99˚C and lows of 13.17˚C,
-- It may feel like 14.15˚C with light rain
+- It may feel like 13.81˚C with light intensity shower rain
-- The wind speed is 10.29m/s and visibility is 9000m
+- The wind speed is 10.29m/s and visibility is 10000m
-- The pressure is 996hPa and humidity is 86%
+- The pressure is 999hPa and humidity is 77%
 - The sun will rise at 08:03 and set at 15:57

 <!-- weather_marker ends -->